-- Tier 1 – preferred/common generic drugs
+- Preferred/common generic drugs

-- Tier 2 – non-preferred, more expensive generic drugs
+- Non-preferred, more expensive generic drugs

-- Tier 3 – preferred brand name drugs
+- Preferred brand name drugs

-- Tier 4 – non-preferred brand name drugs
+- Non-preferred brand name drugs

 Other Terms and Rules You Need to Know

 Nearly all Medicare Part D Plans use rules for the covered drugs, known as coverage rules.
 These rules place certain limits on coverage for certain medications.

-This rule requires you to try similar, lower cost prescriptions that have been proven effective for people with the same condition before you can “Step Up” to the higher cost prescription.
+This rule requires you to try similar, lower-cost prescriptions that have been proven effective for people with the same condition before you can “Step Up” to the higher cost prescription.

-The plans can limit the quantity, or number of drugs/pills they will cover for you during an allotted amount of time.
+The plans can limit the quantity or number of drugs/pills they will cover for you during an allotted amount of time.
 They can do this for both safety and cost reasons.

 For example, they can limit your pain medication to a 30-day supply instead of a 90-day supply.
 If you need more than the limit, your doctor will have to contact your plan to provide more information about the medical condition.

-He/she will have to show the medically necessary reason why you must take that specific prescription for it to be covered under the plan.
+The doctor will have to show the medically necessary reason why you must take that specific prescription for it to be covered under the plan.